imambds/Webdeveloper-Imambds/README.md

 # imambds — Personal Portfolio

-This is my personal portfolio website built with Next.js, Typescript, Tailwind CSS.
+This is my personal portfolio website built with Next.js & Typescript.
 It showcases my profile, skills, experience, projects, and certifications.

 ## Features